programmatordev/php-api-sdk/README.md

 use Psr\Cache\CacheItemPoolInterface;

 new CacheBuilder(
+    // a PSR-6 cache adapter
+    CacheItemPoolInterface $pool,
-    CacheItemPoolInterface $pool, // a PSR-6 cache adapter ?int $ttl = 60, // default lifetime (in seconds) of cache items
+    // default lifetime (in seconds) of cache items ?int $ttl = 60,
-    $methods = ['GET', 'HEAD'], // An array of HTTP methods for which caching should be applied
+    // An array of HTTP methods for which caching should be applied
+    $methods = ['GET', 'HEAD'],
-    $responseCacheDirectives = ['no-cache', 'max-age'] // An array of cache directives to be compared with the headers of the HTTP response, in order to determine cacheability
+    // An array of cache directives to be compared with the headers of the HTTP response,
+    // in order to determine cacheability
-);
+    $responseCacheDirectives = ['no-cache', 'max-age'] );
 ```